Anoonaa/printf/README.md

 ### Parameters

--formatted_string: It is a string that specifies the data to be printed.
+- formatted_string: It is a string that specifies the data to be printed.
 It may also contain a format specifier to print the value of any variable such as a character and an integer.
--arguments_list: These are the variable names corresponding to the format specifier
+- arguments_list: These are the variable names corresponding to the format specifier

 ### Supported Format Specifiers